sveltejs/svelte/documentation/blog/2024-05-01-whats-new-in-svelte-may-2024.md

 ## What's new in Svelte

-[Svelte 5 is in officially in the Release Candidate stage](https://svelte-5-preview.vercel.app/docs/introduction) and gets closer to release every day.
+[Svelte 5 is officially in the Release Candidate stage](https://svelte-5-preview.vercel.app/docs/introduction) and gets closer to release every day.
 Below, you'll find some highlights from its pre-release [changelog](https://github.com/sveltejs/svelte/blob/main/packages/svelte/CHANGELOG.md):

 - Hot module reloading is now supported in Svelte 5 (**5.0.0-next.97 and 101**, [#11106](https://github.com/sveltejs/svelte/pull/11106), [#11132](https://github.com/sveltejs/svelte/pull/11132))
 - It is now possible to define global (or child global) styles in a block (**5.0.0-next.111**, [#11276](https://github.com/sveltejs/svelte/pull/11276))